akhirsch/composite-langs/README.md

 composite-langs
 ===============

-Language design for the composite operating system, using the Pony compiler.
+Language design for the Composite operating system, using the Pony compiler.

+Composite-langs has 3 parts, only one of which is currently being developed: